NCI-GDC/gdc-docs/docs/Encyclopedia/pages/SeSAMe_Methylation_Beta_Estimation.md

 ## Overview ##

-SeSAMe Methylation Beta Estimation is the only pipeline used for methylation array harmonization at the GDC.
-Methylation array harmonization is performed with SeSAMe Methylation Beta Estimation using tumor and normal alignments and generates dna methylation data.
+SeSAMe Methylation Beta Estimation is used for methylation array harmonization at the GDC.
+Methylation array harmonization is performed with SeSAMe using raw tumor or normal methylation array files and generates beta values and masked intensities data, which removes potential genotype information.

 ### Input